WallaceWilliam/framework-esp8266-rtos-sdk-idf-platformio/README.md

 1.8 from vscode terminal run %IDF_PATH%/tools/idf.py build (or flash)

 to get more documentation on idf.py run idf.py without parameters

+to configure project use create file sdkconfig.defaults in project root

 # 2 compile with cmake